Evan and I have started reading a book together called /Ordering Your Private World /written by Gordan Macdonald.

 *To God’s elect, strangers in the world, scattered throughout Pontus, Galatia, Cappadocia, Asia and Bithynia, 2 who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood: *

 *Grace and peace be yours in abundance.

-In this passage we can see right away that it is not Peter’s intention to teach us about theology or anything else for the matter.
+In this passage we can see right away that it may not be Peter’s intention to teach us about theology or anything else for the matter.

-This is a letter and Peter is simply stated who he is, who he is writing to, and a little bit about why he is writing to them, but the truth is that there are so many wonderful things that we can learn from this brief greeting, and probably all the greetings found in the epistles.
+This is a letter and Peter is simply stating who he is, who he is writing to, and a little bit about why he is writing to them, but the truth is that there are so many wonderful things that we can learn from this brief greeting, and probably all the greetings found in the epistles.

 !!
 1. Chosen according to God’s foreknowledge

 First, we see that God chose his people according to the foreknowledge of God the Father.

 In that brief little statement we get a great deal of theology , but basically what it means is God picked all of us who are Christians to be his people based upon something that he knew before he made the decision.

 At this point if you have grown up in a Presbyterian church you might be saying, hold on Matt, what are you trying to say?

 Are you really saying that God chose us based upon his foreknowledge of what we were going to choose?